 (3) On the demise or retirement of an Advocate and Solicitor who is a sole practitioner, the firm (including the firm name) may be sold or otherwise transferred from the estate of the deceased Solicitor (or the retiring Solicitor, as the case may be), but such retiring Advocate and Solicitor shall not, after the sale or transfer of his/her firm (including the firm name) practise under the former firm name or under any name which in the opinion of the Bar Council may cause confusion.

-(4) A firm name can include the surname of any Advocate and Solicitor who is a partner or the sole proprietor as the case may be, of such firm.
+(4) Subject to section 85(1) of the Act, a firm name may include any part of the name of any Advocate and Solicitor who is a partner or the sole proprietor, as the case may be, of such firm.